impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 ```
 This is the `else` block for the `if [ -z "$1" ] || [ "$1" == "rbenv" ]; then` condition.
 If that condition is false, that means the user provided an argument to `rbenv help` which was *not* "rbenv" (i.e. they typed `rbenv help` plus a specific command like `global`, `local`, etc.  In this case, we do the following:

 First, we set the `command` variable equal to the first argument.
 If that command is associated with a file in our `$PATH` directories, then we either print any `usage` instructions for that command (if they exist), or else print the `help` instructions for that command.
 Remember that the `print_help` method specifies that we only print `help` instructions if either `summary` or `usage` instructions also exist.
-So I think this means we don't actually need the `if [ -n "$usage" ] || ` check on [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L126).
-Because if we've reached this line, that means the `if` check [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L169) (which is the same check) must have failed.
-Alternately, we could keep that `if` check and delete [the one here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L168), which (I think?) should have the same effect.
+So I think this means we don't actually need the `if [ -n "$usage" ] || ` check on [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L126){:target="_blank" rel="noopener"}.
+Because if we've reached this line, that means the `if` check [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L169){:target="_blank" rel="noopener"} (which is the same check) must have failed.
+Alternately, we could keep that `if` check and delete [the one here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L168){:target="_blank" rel="noopener"}, which (I think?) should have the same effect.

 TODO- submit a PR for this change.